← Back to 史記

 9

-Lord Pingyuan treated Gongsun Long with great generosity.
+Lord Pingyuan received Gongsun Long with generous favor.
 Gongsun Long was skilled in the sophistry of 'the hard and the white,' but when Zou Yan passed through Zhao and spoke of the Great Way, Lord Pingyuan dismissed Gongsun Long.

 10

 Yu Qing was a wandering political strategist.
-Wearing straw sandals and carrying an umbrella, he arrived to advise King Xiaocheng of Zhao.
-At first sight, he granted a hundred yi of gold and a pair of white jade discs.
+In straw sandals, with an umbrella slung over his shoulder, he went to persuade King Xiaocheng of Zhao.
+At first sight, he was granted a hundred yi of gold and a pair of white jade discs.
 After his second meeting, he was made a high minister of Zhao, and thus became known as Yu Qing.

 11